gcmt/vessel.nvim/README.md

 ### Jump list window

-The `:Jumps` command opens up a floating window showing the entire jump list.
+By default the jump list window shows the entire jump list with jumps spanning multiple files.
 Jumps are displayed top to bottom, with the most recent jump being on top.
 The cursor is automatically placed on the current position in the jump list.
 Once inside the window the following mappings are available:

 - `l`, `<CR>` Jump to the line under cursor.
 - `q`, `<ESC>` Close the floating window.